Moderna (Spikevax)

 This is one of the COVID-19 vaccines.

-All formulations contain the same active ingredient: mRNA encoding the spike protein of SARS-CoV-2.
+The active ingredient in this vaccine is mRNA encoding the spike protein of SARS-CoV-2.

 Messenger ribonucleic acid (mRNA) is a form of genetic material that acts as a template to make proteins (in this case the spike protein) through a process called translation.
 The protein made from the mRNA teaches your body how to respond if it is exposed to the virus in the future because the immune system responds to this protein by creating antibodies. mRNA is harmless on its own and cannot change your DNA.